dionizh/gatsby-netlify/content/blog/2020-03-you-have-one-chance-to-make-memory.md

 The next time I go back to Australia, he would be another year older, or two years.
 He will change.
 He will grow up to be a different boy, as children do.
 He might grow up forgetting all the time we spent together, and about me.
 He might become an amazing young man, or he might take a wrong turn, grow bitter and hate all his family.
 So much can happen, so much is yet to happen.

+But at that moment he was sweet and he was happy.
 Bloody knee and all, I am so glad we had that one chance to make memory and I took it.

-At the end we did only have one afternoon for the bikes.
-One afternoon for the scooter.
+At the end we did only have one afternoon for the bikes, one hour in fact.
+One hour for the scooter.
 Of course we did a lot of other things together, with mum, and his dad.
 But the two of us had just one chance for the bikes.
 And the scooter.
 One chance.

 ![](/assets/img_0460.jpg)